247-ai/FlashML/README.md

 ### Setting up environment
 1. Start hadoop and yarn processes as root:
     * `start-dfs.sh`
     * `start-yarn.sh`

-2. Start mysql/mariadb service if not already running, and if we are using that as the backend, as root:
+2. Start mysql/mariadb service if not already running, and if we are using that as the backend for hive, as root:

       `/etc/init.d/mysql start`

+6. Start hive metastore to be used by the FlashML process, using user login:

+     `hive --service metastore &`

+7. Build latest FlashML at the project root folder: The `pom` file contains two profiles, one for testing and one for release.
+We need to use the test profile for testing.

+   `mvn clean compile package -DskipTests -Ptest`

+### Running a test from command line

-3. Load data into hive: From the project root folder, using user login (root login not required) run the following:
+1. Load data into hive: From the project root folder, using user login (root login not required) run the following:

      `hive -f scripts/<scriptname.sql>`

+    <b>Developer Notes:</b> If you are developing FlashML, and want to test out some or all the unit tests, load the following scripts: `titanic-survival-data.sql` and `web_journey_data_load.sql`.
+The yelp datasets, when used for testing, is loaded directly from HDFS (but can be loaded using `yelp_1k.sql` or `yelp_10k.sql` if you need them.)

+2. Load data on HDFS: From the project root folder, using user login (root login not required) run the following:

+    ```$xslt
+    hadoop fs -mkdir /data
+    hadoop fs -put data/* /data/
+    ```

-4. Test if the table shows up properly:
+3. Test if the table shows up properly in hive:
     * Run hive: `hive`
     * Check tables: `show tables;`
     * Count rows in the table just loaded
-5. Start hive metastore to be used by the FlashML process, using user login:

-     `hive --service metastore &`

-6. Build latest FlashML at the `flashml-core` folder:

-   `mvn clean scala:compile package -DskipTests`

-### Running a test from command line

-1. Make sure that the relevant data is loaded using `hive -f`, and the relevant/required support files are available at the correct location as per config file.
-For example, in our case, change the working directory to `docker/Flashml`

-	`cd docker/FlashML`

-2. Run a particular test using the command as below.
+4. Run a particular test using the command below from the repo root folder.

-	`scala -J-Xmx2g -cp "../scalatest_2.11-3.0.5.jar:../scalactic_2.11-3.0.5.jar:../flashml-<version>.jar" org.scalatest.tools.Runner -o -R ../flashml-<version>-tests.jar -s com.tfs.flashml.systemTests.MultiIntentSVMTest`
+	`scala -J-Xmx2g -cp "docker/scalatest_2.11-3.0.5.jar:docker/scalactic_2.11-3.0.5.jar:target/FlashML-<version>-SNAPSHOT.jar" org.scalatest.tools.Runner -o -R target/FlashML-<version>-SNAPSHOT-tests.jar -s com.tfs.flashml.systemTests.MultiIntentSVMTest`

+5. To run all tests, it is recommended to use the script `scripts/run-flashml-tests.sh` as shown below from the repo root folder.

 ### Running FlashML code from comamand line